Auto Mechanic Resume: Examples, Skills & Tips

 • Mentored a team of three junior mechanics who became seniors within a year

-Ideally, you want to keep this part short and summed up in 3 to 5 bullet points.
-Also, ensure you only include the experiences that are relevant to the job you are applying for.
+Also, make sure you only include the experiences that are relevant to the job you are applying for.
 Leave out the rest to prevent overcrowding the resume.

-How to Write the Education Section for an Auto Technician
+How to write the education section for an Auto Technician

 EDUCATION